LoginRegister

 Your scan might use a dye

 Special imaging is used to detect anomalies that are otherwise undetectable by a conventional CT scan.
 This is called CT perfusion imaging.
-In this technique, your scan uses a contrast agent/ dye to highlight certain features.
+In this technique, your scan highlights certain features using a contrast agent/ dye.

 Does it pain?